Bismark28/bismark/README.md

 * Path planning simulation
 * Path planning with real arm
 * Running and testing my code.
-* how to change the parameters of my code to make sure it was working up to its task.
+* changing the parameters of my code to make sure it was working up to its task.
 * Results obtained.
 * Problems encountered.
 * Suggested improvements